thesse1/webmethods-api-gateway-staging/README.md

 This API is using JSON Web Tokens (JWT) for inbound authentication.
 It is configured to authorize requests with JWTs issued to the user testuser_jwt.
 The user itself must be included explicitly in the export set.

+TODO:

+> Note: This sample API cannot be deployed on any target environment in the azure_demo_01 environment set, because the ingress controller on the Kubernetes cluster is configured to accept only calls to /gateway, but it can be deployed in the wm_io target environments.

 ### ping

 ```